Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Heat tolerant: Yes, with afternoon shade in the hottest part of the year.

-Drought tolerant: Once established, this plant can go without water 2-4 weeks.
+Drought tolerant: Once well established, this plant can go without water 2-4 weeks.

 Sun: Full sun with afternoon shade to part shade all day.

-Water once established: In full sun, weekly to twice a week.
+Water once established: In full sun, weekly, to twice a week in high temperatures.
 In part shade, once or twice a month.
-Leaf drop signals insufficient water.
-This plant does best in raised garden beds because wet soil induces root rot.
+Leaf wilting and curling signals insufficient water.
+In the hottest part of the year, this plant may display yellowing and/or leaf drop on its lower leaves.

 Mulch: Apply organic mulch over the root area to avoid temperature extremes and to retain soil moisture.